 Last week, FLG Partners, a group of experienced CFOs in the Bay Area, put on a webinar called “Pivoting to SaaS: Best Practices, Lessons Learned, and Case Examples” for traditional software and hardware companies.
 I participated, along with a terrific panel moderated by CFO Eric Mersch, to talk about the lessons learned over the past decade of companies transitioning to SaaS.

 - Ron Fior, former CFO of Callidus, described from his perspective as CFO the why and the how of a public software company shifting to SaaS under the limelight of analysts and investors.

 - Mike Park, VP of operations at Datrium/VMware, described the shift from a hardware/appliance-based business to a cloud-based SaaS delivery model.

-- Ken Chow, CFO and COO of several private and public companies, spoke about transitioning Nominum, a private on-premises software company selling to telecommunication companies and service providers, that shifted to a SaaS subscription model because its revenue growth and enterprise value had stalled.
+- Ken Chow, CFO, and COO of several private and public companies spoke about transitioning Nominum, a private on-premises software company selling to telecommunication companies and service providers, that shifted to a SaaS subscription model because of its revenue growth and enterprise value had stalled.